rmcorre/react-the-complete-guide-projects/Section_15_Building_Custom_React_Hooks/NOTES.md

 ### State in custom hooks

-If useState() is used in a custom hook, that state is specific to the component the custom hook is used in.
+If useState() is used in a custom hook, each component receives it's own copy of the state the custom hook is used in.
 It is not shared accross components.
 Each component where the custom hook is used in will get it's own state, operating individually, from the other components.